A practical guide to setting up your Confluence copilot in 2026

 Expert Verified

-If your company uses Confluence, you know it’s supposed to be a goldmine of information.
-Project plans, technical docs, meeting notes, HR policies, it’s all in there, meant to be your single source of truth.
-But let’s be real, finding the exact piece of information you need can feel like digging for treasure without a map.
+If your company uses Confluence, you know it’s a goldmine of information.
+Project plans, technical docs, meeting notes, and HR policies are all stored in this mature, reliable platform, serving as your single source of truth.
+Because Confluence holds so much valuable data, finding the specific detail you need quickly is the next logical step in your team's productivity journey.

 This is the whole idea behind a Confluence copilot: an AI assistant that can instantly search, pull together, and answer questions using your company’s knowledge.

 The thing is, not all copilots are built the same.
-Many options involve complicated setups and, even worse, introduce some pretty serious security risks that could expose sensitive information.
-This guide will walk you through what’s out there, explain the common headaches, and show you a much more straightforward and secure way to get it done.
+Different options involve various setup procedures and security considerations.
+This guide will walk you through what's out there, explain the standard technical requirements, and show you a straightforward and secure way to enhance your Confluence experience.

 What is a Confluence copilot?